goblimey/films/README.md

 3 rows in set (0.00 sec)
 ```

 Running the Server
 ------------------

-Start the server from a command window as follows:

-If you haven't already, in the top-level directory, run setenv.sh like so:
+Start the server from a command window.
+If you have logged out and back in again since building the server, or if you are doing this part in a new command window, move to the same directory as before ($HOME/goprojects/films in my example) and set up your GOPATH and PATH variables.
+Under UNIX and Linux, that's:

 ```
     .  setenv.sh
 ```

-(The "." at the start is a command and must be present.)

-That puts the program "films" into your path.
+The "go install" that you ran earlier created a program called "films" in the bin directory at the top level of the project.
+The commands in setenv.sh put the program into your path, so you can run it.

+For Windows see above.

-Change to the directory containing the views directory:
+Move to the directory containing the views directory:

 ```
     cd src/github.com/goblimey/films